Property Management Blog

 Pros of Charging Pet Deposits

-A pet deposit reduces the risk of pet damages as the tenant will want to get their money refunded, so they will take better care of their pet and ensure that the pet doesn’t damage the unit.
+A pet deposit reduces the risk of pet damages as the resident will want to get their money refunded, so they will take better care of their pet and ensure that the pet doesn’t damage the unit.

 However, if there’s pet damage, a pet deposit will ensure that you have money for repairs.